 Purple Sweet Potato Bread Crostini with Pea Pesto

-A stunning purple sweet potato bread turned into elegant crostini with bright pea pesto, bacon or parmesan crisp, and edible flowers.
-A colorful, garden-inspired appetizer perfect for spring entertaining.
+A stunning purple sweet potato bread crostini turned into elegant appetizer with bright pea pesto, bacon or parmesan crisps, and edible flowers.

 Purple Sweet Potato Bread Crostini with Pea Pesto, and Bacon or Parmesan Crisps